eenblam/arsy/README.md

 # Arsy
 Arsy is a tool for managing the contents of your `.bashrc`.

+Basically, you replace your `.bashrc` file with a bunch of smaller scripts in `~/.arsy`.
+Arsy is just a simple tool for toggling whether or not a particular script is sourced whenever you start a login shell session.

 ## Installation
 You'll need Python, along with `pip` and `setuptools`.
 To install:

 ```bash
 git clone https://github.com/eenblam/arsy
 cd arsy